-The objectives of this contest are the strengthening of photography as an inquisitive instrument for architecture, searching for new talents and awareness towards photography and architecture both in Portugal and abroad, and moreover to raise a wider appreciation of our architectural, cultural and intellectual inheritance and promote the photography platform scopio Network.
+With this contest, it’s intended to reflect on the strength of photography as an inquisitive instrument for architecture, searching for new talents and awareness towards photography and architecture both in Portugal and abroad.
+Raising a wider appreciation for our architectural, cultural and intellectual inheritance and promote the photography platform scopio Network.

-Crossing Borders and Shifting Boundaries is the main theme of the current cycle of scopio Magazine.
+Crossing Borders and Shifting Boundaries: Territory is the main theme of the current cycle of scopio Magazine.

-This site and VIEWFINDER are used to publish the projects within the contest and, in doing so, they are offering more autonomy and publication space for the editorial content of Viewfinder that reveals new talents and awareness towards photography and architecture, city and territory universes both in Portugal and abroad, recognizing that past published photography projects have significantly captured the interest of both specialised and general public and also building new collaborations giving more freedom and responsibility to their Editors with the objective of creating increased synergies with them.
+VIEWFINDER is used to publish the projects within the contest and, in doing so, it’s offering more autonomy and publication space for its editorial content that reveals new talents and awareness towards photography and architecture, city and territory universes both in Portugal and abroad, recognising that past published photography projects have significantly captured the interest of both specialised and general public and also building new collaborations giving more freedom and responsibility to their Editors with the objective of creating increased synergies with them.

 ORGANIZAÇÃO | ORGANIZATION

 PARCEIROS | PARTNERS